matfin/mattfinucane.com/mattfinucane/content/projects/annachristoffer-static.md

 ---
 title: 			"Anna Christoffer"
-description:	"Portfolio site generated using the GoHugo."
+description:	"Portfolio site generated using GoHugo."
 synopsis:		"This is the portfolio site for Anna Clair Christoffer generated using the GoHugo static site generator."
 liveurl:		"https://annachristoffer.com"
 date:			"2017-04-01"